verilator/verilator/docs/guide/simulating.rst

 compilation time to reduce total CPU time.

 If you will be running many simulations on a single model, you can investigate profile guided optimization.
-With GCC, using GCC's "-fprofile-arcs", then GCC's "-fbranch-probabilities" will yield another 15% or so.
+See :ref:`Compiler PGO`.

 Modern compilers also support link-time optimization (LTO), which can help especially if you link in DPI code.
 To enable LTO on GCC, pass "-flto" in